Hawmex/aut_algorithm_design_foundations_final_exam/README.md

 # AUT Algorithm Design Foundations Final Exam

-This repository contains my answers for the final exam of the algorithm design foundations course at AUT (Tehran Polytechnic).
+This repository contains my answers for the final exam of the "Algorithm Design Foundations" course at Amirkabir University of Technology (Tehran Polytechnic).

 ## Question 1